dcsherman/dcsherman.github.io/README.md

 # dcsherman.github.io

-a small, responsive portfolio website.
-CSS transitions and transforms pre-compiled with node-sass, pages structured in Flex and CSS Grids,
+A small, responsive portfolio website.
+CSS transitions and transforms pre-compiled with node-sass.
+Pages structured in Flex and CSS Grids.